Pattern selection and the route to turbulence in incompressible polar active fluids: Conclusions

 \section{Conclusions}

 In summary, this work investigates the onset of the turbulent state in an established minimal model for active fluids, where the evolution of the effective velocity is determined as a competition between gradient dynamics governed by a functional $\mathcal{F}$ and nonlinear advection.
 We first establish that a square lattice of vortices represents a minimum of $\mathcal{F}$ and thus a stable solution in the absence of nonlinear advection.
 In analogy to high-Reynolds-number turbulence, nonlinear advection destabilizes the stationary pattern and induces a turbulent state.
 Here, we show, by means of an extended stability analysis that the transition follows from a linear instability.
 The approach is based on linearization around an approximation of the analytical vortex lattice solution.
 Analogous results are found if the polar alignment strength is increased above a critical value.
 Since both parameters increase with activity, we can state that strong enough activity is a necessary ingredient for active turbulence in the model for polar active fluids studied here and in related experiments.
 Remarkably, the instability is only revealed when taking into account the mutual excitement and simultaneous growth of multiple perturbative modes.
 Moreover, our results show that hysteretic behavior is a characteristic feature tightly connected to the onset and disappearance of mesoscale turbulence.
+The phenomenology observed in the hysteretic transition region between stable vortex lattices and active turbulence is reminiscent of the picture of a chaotic saddle separating laminar and turbulent regimes~\cite{schneider2007turbulence} and of a saddle-node bifurcation of coherent structures~\cite{faisst2003traveling} to the first occurence of turbulence from the laminar state in classical pipe flow~\cite{eckhardt2007turbulence,avila2023transition}.

 Our work complements earlier studies that include stability analyses of nonuniform states, e.g., a similar approach was recently used to determine the stability of traveling states in active phase field crystals~\cite{menzel2014active}.
 Nonuniform states are also sometimes investigated in an equilibrium situation, as in microphase-separated diblock copolymer melts~\cite{laradji1997stability}, which allows for methods not available here due to the non-equilibrium nature of active fluids.